therealchjones/mffer/docs/autoextract.md

 the verbose output from each individual tool called.
 Adding further `-v` options has no effect.

-The final product created by `autoextract` is a directory named `mff-device-files-`_`version`_ within _`output_directory`_.
-This contains a copy of all Marvel Future Fight files installed by the game on Android devices in a directory hierarchy copied directly from the Android emulator's filesystem.
+The final product created by `autoextract` are directories named `mff-device-files-`_`version`_ and `apks` within _`output_directory`_.
+The former contains a copy of all Marvel Future Fight files installed by the game on Android devices in a directory hierarchy copied directly from the Android emulator's filesystem.
+The latter contains only the installation packages used to install the software, downloaded separately without using the Android emulators for testing and further development of `mffer`.

 ## Requirements